 JAIME L.M.
-JONES is global co-leader of the firm’s Healthcare practice.
+JONES is global co-leader of the firm’s Healthcare practice, a member of the Global Life Sciences Leadership Council, and serves on the firm’s COVID-19 Task Force.
 She represents leading pharmaceutical and device manufacturers and institutional providers in healthcare fraud and abuse and food and drug enforcement and litigation matters.
 Jaime has defended numerous civil, criminal, and administrative enforcement actions involving allegations of healthcare fraud and abuse and off-label promotion and other violations of the Food, Drug, and Cosmetic Act.
 She has handled the defense of such matters conducted by the Department of Justice’s Consumer Protection Branch and Civil Fraud Section, FDA Office of Criminal Investigations, the Department of Health and Human Services Office of Inspector General, various U.S. Attorneys’ Offices, and State Attorneys General.
 She has negotiated significant Corporate Integrity Agreements with HHS-OIG and has substantial experience counseling clients on compliance and CIA-related issues.

 Jaime also has significant experience defending civil litigation in both state and federal courts, with an emphasis on False Claims Act cases and whistleblower retaliation claims.
 She has successfully defended qui tam claims brought against pharmaceutical and device manufacturers and institutional healthcare providers, in both federal and state courts.